Bricktech2000/Notes/notes/random.md

 a reaction channel with higher production value than reaction channels. playing part of a video, pausing, talking about it, then **cutting** to the next noteworthy part of the video and repeating. this would make it very easy to produce large amounts of content without needing much preparation, all the while only stealing noteworthy parts of other videos

 > **example** _a video of the style mentioned above_ <https://youtu.be/VfNdps0daF8>

+careful not to become a Prime or a Theo

 ### simpler web